duc-nq/reading-notes/102/class4.md

 Some key points about semantic elements:

-• They clearly define the meaning and purpose of content, rather than just how it is presented.
+- They clearly define the meaning and purpose of content, rather than just how it is presented.
 For example, <h1> defines a level one heading, not just large, bold text.

-• They make code easier to read and navigate because the meaning is more obvious.
+- They make code easier to read and navigate because the meaning is more obvious.
 This has benefits for both humans and machines.

-• They are more accessible as they convey meaning rather than just presentation.
+- They are more accessible as they convey meaning rather than just presentation.
 Screen readers can interpret semantic markup more accurately.

-• They improve SEO because search engines can better understand the content and its hierarchy.
+- They improve SEO because search engines can better understand the content and its hierarchy.

 Examples of semantic elements include:

-<h1> to <h6> for headings
+`<h1> to <h6> for headings
 <p> for paragraphs
 <ul> and <ol> for lists
-<form> for [interactive forms]
+<form> for [interactive forms]`

-• Some more abstract semantic elements include:
+Some more abstract semantic elements include:

 <div> and <span> which provide no inherent meaning, only layout/formatting.
 They should be used sparingly.
 <header>, <footer>, <section>, <article>, <aside> which provide enhanced document outline meaning.